TGX03/bachelorarbeit-hardware-checkpoints/Code/README.md

 with the `QMPInterface` created before as well as the `Path` where the checkpoints should be stored at.
 Each checkpoint gets its own folder in this directory, their names are generated from the timestamp of the creation.

-It may be neccessary to specify a `Path` for temporary files.
-The class `ElfDump` defaults to using the standard temp path of the system, however `/tmp` under Linux does not seem to like these larger files, so a call to the `setTemp(Path temp)`-method may be neccessary.
+It may be necessary to specify a `Path` for temporary files.
+The class `ElfDump` defaults to using the standard temp path of the system, however `/tmp` under Linux does not seem to like these larger files, so a call to the `setTemp(Path temp)`-method may be necessary.

 Each checkpoint directory contains a JSON-file with all gathered data as well as the locations of the stored memory and disk dumps.
 Using the `createFollowUp(@NotNull QMPInterface qmpInterface)`-method of `Checkpoint` it is possible to create a new Checkpoint